 CRESSY of Harpenden

 Ralph CRESSY (~1320-1382) of Harpenden, Hertfordshire, born at an unknown locality.
 Appears as witness to a land grant in Wheathampstead in 1348.
 Bought property in Harpenden for £60 from Adam HEROUN on 7 May 1350 with Robert de PORESLEY.
 This appears to have been part of a sequence of bargains between Cressy and several others including John DANDELYN of Cranford, Northants and William LENVEISE of Hemel Hempstead, Herts.
+In 1352, he and his wife Helewise acquired land in Wheathampstead from Robert BAKER and Anne his wife of Redbourn.
 In 1355 he also acquired the manor of Rothamstead from the NOEL family, appearing subsequently as Lord of the manor in court rolls.
+By 1360 he had married Helewise and together with William EYLEE and Helewise his wife, they sold a tenement on Halliwell Street in St Albans that they had inherited from Robert ALBYN of Hemel Hempstead.
+The same couples also sold land in St Albans to the Abbot of St Albans in 1362, to William WOOTTON in 1363 and in Hemel Hempstead in 1367 to William WENGRAVE and Adam COOK.
+In 1368 he acquired land in Redbourn from Stephen WARYN and Edelina his wife of Stanbridge, Bedfordshire, but there was no mention of Helewise, perhaps indicating that she is dead.
 He was succeeded in 1382 by his son:

 Edmond CRESSY (~1340-~1408).
-Married Maud DE AYOT (~1340-?), daughter of Lawrence DE AYOT and heiress of the house of Mortimer of Chelmarsh and Elizabeth de KEYNES.
+Married Maud (or Matilda) DE AYOT (~1338-?), daughter of Lawrence DE AYOT (d.1354) and heiress of the house of Mortimer of Chelmarsh and Lettice de KEYNES.
 In 1378, he petitioned parliament for the recovery of the estates devolved to his wife Maud as heir of the de KEYNES family (after whom Milton Keynes and Combe Keynes were named).
 In 1385, he became one of the collector of Taxes in Hertfordshire.
-Died about 1408.
+By 1403, he had married secondly Agnes, the widow of John BESTNEY, who was also the widow of John HARPESFIELD and in doing so became stepfather to John HARPESFIELD junior, their son.
+John BESTNEY, Edmond’s stepson, initiated an action of debt against Edmond in 1403.
+Edmond died about 1408.
 Their children are:

 - John CRESSY (~1360-1414) of whom following